What’s New for the 2016 Admissions Cycle?

 We are an ADEA AADSAS participating school which means for application review purposes, we must follow the state of legal residency listed on the AADSAS application.
 However, the University of Florida Office of Admissions determines state residency for tuition purposes without any consideration for what an applicant listed on his/her AADSAS application.

-After a holistic review of the AADSAS application, some applicants will be invited to complete the UF College of Dentistry supplemental application ($30 fee).
+After a holistic review of the AADSAS application, some applicants will be invited to complete the UF College of Dentistry supplemental application which includes a $30 fee.
+(Not every applicant will be invited to complete a supplemental application.)

 Select candidates will be invited to interview with the admissions committee.
 Interview invitations will be sent via email.
 An interview is required to be eligible for admission.